Skip Tracing: Social Media Tools and Tricks

 Current Trends and How They Help With Social Media Investigations

-Mobile technology is a big trend right now, which opens up great opportunity in live streaming and geo-tagged posts.
+Mobile technology is a big trend right now, which opens up a great opportunity in live streaming and geo-tagged posts.

 Modern smartphones embed GPS coordinates in each photo they take.
 This information is stored as metadata and is embedded in the photo files themselves.
 All you have to do is view the file’s properties to look for it.
 Metadata isn’t just limited to GPS.
 It can also pull timestamps, user, profile and post id, and a whole list of data points.